kitchell/TinkercadTutorials/README.md

 # TinkercadTutorials

-PDFs of tutorials for 3D design in Tinkercad.
+Tutorials for creating 3D designs in Tinkercad.

+Created by Lindsey Kitchell while she was the Lead Intern for the 3D printing and design alliance team at the Center of Excellence for Women and Technology at Indiana University (2019-2020).